ktemkin/ktemkin.github.io/content/post/ab07-usb3fmc-wtf.md

 The frequency and amplitude of this signal are pretty in-line with what you'd expect: the amplitude corresponds nicely to a decently healthy logic `1`.
 But how does the signal look on the problematic bit?

-I adjusted the FPGA design so it only squired a wave into the problematic bit; and probed in line until I found it:
+I adjusted the FPGA design so it only squirted a wave into the problematic bit; and probed in line until I found it:

 {{< figure src="/post-media/ab07-usb3fmc-wtf/phy_tx_unhealthy.png"
     title="A *lot* less happy.
 Still AC couled for display."